agrawal-d/cph/README.md

 -   Autmatic compilation with display for compilation errors.
 -   Intelligent judge with support for signals, time outs and run time errors.
 -   Works with Competitive Companion.
--   Works locally for you own problems.
+-   Works locally for your own problems.
 -   Support for several languages.
--   Improve the documentation.

 ## Supported Languages